Pick A Trustee, Executor, and Agent Under a Power of Attorney

 Your power of attorney is the document in your estate plan that appoints individuals to make decisions on your behalf if you become unable to do so yourself.
 There are a few different types of powers of attorney, each with its specific provisions.
 There is quite a wide range of situations covered by various powers of attorney, and we can help you decide which types you’ll need based on your current situation and future goals.
 Here are two common types to cover in your estate plan:

 Financial powers of attorney grant individuals the ability to take financial actions on their behalf such as purchasing life insurance or withdrawing money from your accounts to cover your expenses.
 A person who acts under the authority given in a power of attorney is generally called an agent.
 Regarding financial decisions, an institution like a trusted company can also be named.
 Keep in mind that trust companies will charge a fee for this service.

 Health care powers of attorney cover a wide range of specific actions that can be taken regarding an individual’s medical needs such as making decisions about the types of care you receive or who will be providing the care.

 Your executor is the person who will see your assets through probate, if necessary, and carry out your wishes based on your last will.
 Depending on your preferences, this may be the same person or institution as your trustee.
 You might also see this position designated as a personal representative, but it means the same thing.

 Let us help you make the process of picking your trustee, powers of attorney, and executor as smooth and headache-free as possible.
 Once you have these choices in place, you’ll be able to rest easy knowing that your estate plan is in good hands no matter what life brings.
-Give us a call to make an appointment today.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) to make an appointment.